youldash/iOS/Day 1/README.md

 ## Exercise 1: Photography 1.0

-In this exercise, you will develop a Photography application as a Foundation tool using Xcode.
+In this exercise, you will develop a Photography app as a Foundation tool using Xcode.
 This example shows how to create a `Photo` class that forms the basis of a `PhotoAlbum` class using containers.

 > **Pro Tip:** Working with command line projects often grants you experience in developing smaller packages and managing them with Xcode.
 Such packages can be reused later on in bigger, more complex projects or workspaces.